HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/integration/leap/example.md

 ## Showing HCL Leap data on HCL DX pages

 In this example, you can integrate data from HCL Leap to your HCL DX pages using the Digital Data Connector.
-For more information, see [Digital Data Connector](../../ddc/index.md). <!--which example are we referring to in this?-->
+For more information, see [Digital Data Connector](../../ddc/index.md).

 ## Integrating the HCL Leap application in HCL DX